dvdobrev/SoftUni-React-Exam-Project/SoftUni-Exam-Project-Gym/README.md

 -	Guest users can only view the plans of the other users as well details for each plan.
 But they can NOT edit, delete or comment any plan.
 -	Any user can send a message using the form in the contact link.
 After sending the message - the owner of the fitness will automatically receive an email from the sender including his data and his message.
 -   If user is not logged in, and try to go to page like /myPlans, /createPlan, /logout, he will be redericted to the login page.
+-   (Users and plans/comments will be automatically deleted after 2 days to avoid spamming).

 # Technologies used in the project:
 -	React 18.2.0